euwbah/musescore-xen-tuner/README.md

   - Formatting may look weird as this plugin has to reconstruct how accidentals are to be positioned.
 - Only concert pitch display mode is supported.
 If you wish to write for transposing instruments in its transposed key, put the score in Concert Pitch mode and use a Staff Text to enter a Tuning Config such that the tuning frequency matches the transposition of the instrument.
 - Does not fully support cross-staff notation.
 Accidentals don't carry over between two different staves if cross-staff notation is used.
 However, you can specify all accidentals explicitly.
+- You cannot adjust the Z index ("Stacking order") of accidental symbols, and certain Z indices are reserved for special fingerings (3903-3905, 1000-2000).

 #### Smaller caveats